One student killed and another arrested after shooting at Louisiana high school

 A student has been killed and another taken into custody after a shooting at a high school in Louisiana.

-The shooting happened at about 3pm local time at the St Helena College and Career Academy in Greensburg.
+The shooting happened at about 3pm local time on Tuesday at the St Helena College and Career Academy in Greensburg.

 Sheriff Nat Williams said the person arrested was a juvenile and a student at the school.
+The suspect is 14 school officials told WAFB-TV.

-Two other people were taken to hospital but the nature of their injuries and their condition were not immediately known.
+No motive for the shooting has been given, while two other people were taken to hospital but the nature of their injuries and their condition were not immediately known.

-The school system did not make any immediate comment on the incident and it was not clear whether classes would resume on Wednesday, the AP reported.
+“This is being investigated by state police and the Sheriff’s Office,” said St Helena Parish Sheriff Nat Williams.

+The St. Helena Parish School District stated that school will be cancelled until Friday, as well as the football game.

 With reporting from the Associated Press